tarteel101/Shell-Design/README.md

 If you give a file as an argument (argc == 2), the shell runs in batch mode:
 - It reads the commands from the file, runs each one, and shows the output.
 - If the file contains quit, the shell stops executing.
-- If you use the program incorrectly (e.g., without proper arguments), it shows a usage message on how to run it.
+- If you use the program incorrectly (e.g., with wrong number of arguments), it shows a usage message on how to run it.

 ---